-Launched in 1989, FINCA Haiti is one of the oldest subsidiaries in our network, and currently serves the most borrowers in the region..
+Launched in 1989, FINCA Haiti is one of the oldest subsidiaries in our network and the largest in the LA region.
 In a country where 40 percent of the population is officially unemployed, , FINCA supports small and startup micro-enterprises, enabling Haitians to create their own jobs.
-FINCA provides Village Banking, individual, agricultural and local currency loans as well as money transfers services to clients in both rural and peri-urban areas of the country.
+FINCA provides Village Banking, iSME, agricultural and local currency loans as well as money transfers services to clients in both rural and peri-urban areas around the country.

 Haiti has one of the highest rates of financial exclusion in the world -- nearly 3 in 4 adults lack access to a basic bank account.
-FINCA Haiti, which currently serves over 45,000 borrowers, is striving hard to fill this gap, through a five-year initiative funded by Global Affairs Canada (GAC).
+FINCA Haiti is striving hard to fill this gap, through a five-year initiative funded by Global Affairs Canada (GAC).
 The GAC project will see FINCA continue to increase its outreach through Moncash, a digital payments platform, along with expansion throughout the country and a rigorous customer research program.

 Income & Employment